Repeal The Second Amendment? That's Not So Simple. Here's What It Would Take

 Even after surviving both chambers of Congress in 1971, the 18-year-old vote amendment still had to survive the second stage of the process — the more difficult stage.

 Just like all the other amendments before it, the new voting age had to be ratified by three-fourths of the states.
 That is currently at least 38 states.
-Another way to look at it: if as few as 13 states refuse, the amendment stalls.
+Another way to look at it: If as few as 13 states refuse, the amendment stalls.

 Some deal with obscure concerns, many address facets of the electoral process – especially the Electoral College and the choosing of a president.
 Many are retreads from earlier sessions of Congress.
-The one thing most all have in common is that they never even come to a vote.
+The one thing most have in common is that they never even come to a vote.

 Two that fell short

 In 1995, a watershed year with big new GOP majorities in both chambers, two major constitutional amendments were brought to votes in the Capitol.
 One would have imposed term limits on members of Congress.
-It failed to get even close to two-thirds in the House (so the Senate did not bother).
+It failed to get even close to two-thirds in the House, so the Senate did not bother.

 The other proposed amendment would have required the federal government to balance its budget, not in theory down the road but in reality and in real time.
-It quickly got two-thirds in the House but failed to reach that threshold in the Senate by a single vote (cast by the one Republican in the chamber who voted no).
+It quickly got two-thirds in the House but failed to reach that threshold in the Senate by a single vote (one Republican in the chamber voted no).

 So even relatively popular ideas with a big head of steam can hit the wall of the amendment process.
 How much more challenging would it be to tackle individual gun ownership in a country where so many citizens own guns — and care passionately about their right to do so?